matheger/matheger.github.io/_pages/python.md

 Sure, we all have.
 It's the type of situation where some programmers with sufficient experience under their belt like to quip, "Just wrap your entire program in a `try/except` block, ha ha!" and think that they're very clever.

-And, sure, we you could do that.
-But that solution is not sustainable; if we were to test just part of our code, the errors would come back with full force.
-What you want is to get rid of these errors for good, and if possible all others that might occur later on as well.
+And, sure, you could do that.
+But unfortunately, this solution is not very robust: Test only a part of your code, and the exceptions and stack traces will come back with full force.
+Wouldn't it be nice if we could get rid of all errors for good?
+Even for whatever else we do in the console after our code executes?

-So, with that goal in mind, here's the *actual* clever way to do it:
+Indeed, we can---and it's far simpler than the `try/except` strategy could ever be!

+Observe:

 ```python
 import sys
 sys.stderr.close()
 ```

-(And in case you're wondering---yes, this actually works.)
+(And, yes, this actually works.)

 ## And finally...